Facebook: Misinformation and fake news

+According to a report by Reuters, beginning in 2020, the United States military ran a propaganda campaign to spread disinformation about the Sinovac Chinese COVID-19 vaccine, including using fake social media accounts to spread the disinformation that the Sinovac vaccine contained pork-derived ingredients and was therefore haram under Islamic law.
+The campaign was described as "payback" for COVID-19 disinformation by China directed against the U.S. In summer 2020, Facebook asked the military to remove the accounts, stating that they violated Facebook's policies on fake accounts and on COVID-19 information.
+The campaign continued until mid-2021.

 Threats and incitement

 Professor Ilya Somin reported that he had been the subject of death threats on Facebook in April 2018 from Cesar Sayoc, who threatened to kill Somin and his family and "feed the bodies to Florida alligators".
 Somin's Facebook friends reported the comments to Facebook, which did nothing except dispatch automated messages.
 Sayoc was later arrested for the October 2018 United States mail bombing attempts directed at Democratic politicians.

 Terrorism

 Force v.
 Facebook, Inc., 934 F.3d 53 (2nd Cir.
 2019) was a case that alleged Facebook was profiting off recommendations for Hamas.
-In 2019 the US Second Circuit Appeals Court held that Section 230 bars civil terrorism claims against social media companies and internet service providers, the first federal appellate court to do so.
+In 2019, the US Second Circuit Appeals Court held that Section 230 bars civil terrorism claims against social media companies and internet service providers, the first federal appellate court to do so.

 Hate speech

 In October 2020, Pakistani Prime Minister Imran Khan urged Mark Zuckerberg, through a letter posted on government's Twitter account, to ban Islamophobic content on Facebook, warning that it encouraged extremism and violence.
 In October 2020, the company announced that it would ban Holocaust denial.

 In October 2022, Media Matters for America published a report that Facebook and Instagram were still profiting off advertisements using the slur "groomer" for LGBT people.
 The article reported that Meta had previously confirmed that the use of this word for the LGBT community violates its hate speech policies.
 The story was subsequently picked up by other news outlets such as the New York Daily News, PinkNews, and LGBTQ Nation.